alvivar/chat/README.md

 -   A `Chat` class for managing conversations with AI models.
 -   A `@prompt` decorator to simplify prompt creation.
--   Basic caching capabilities to store and reuse responses.

 ## Using the `Chat` Class